marinov98/Cluster-Duck/INSTALL.md

 - the  `.env.sample` file is there to show you what to put in your `.env ` which you will create yourselves.
 The value of vertain variables is not put in for security reasons.
 The `.env` is also ignored just like the node_modules for security reasons

 # PRODUCTION
-- Any script containing "build or heroku" is for production only and should therefore not be run while developing this project
+- Any scripts containing `build` or `clean` in their name are for PRODUCTION only and will therefore be used by Heroku and not by us.
+Use only the above scripts mentioned while developing.